-There are a lot of decisions to be made when running a fundraising campaign and one of the most important ones is how long to run your campaign for.
+You need to make a lot of decisions when running a fundraising campaign.
+One of the most important is how long it should be.
 Here are some pointers to think about before launching your campaign.

 Picking the right type of campaign

 Ask yourself this question: Do you want to run a high-impact fundraising campaign for a short period of time – where it’s all systems go – or do you want to stagger your approach and run a slow-burn campaign that will give you more opportunities to engage with your supporters, but will require sustained commitment from you?
 There are pluses and minuses to both and the approach you choose will affect your overall fundraising strategy, so think carefully about which one is best for your particular campaign.

 Type 1: Short campaigns 30-90 days

 When they work best: Shorter campaigns are the better option if you are running more of a crowdfunding-style campaign (i.e. seeking smaller amounts from a larger number of supporters).

 • You can make the campaign more dynamic and intense